rupl/chrisruppel.com/blog/_posts/2018-05-01-matomo-analytics.md

 tags:
 - privacy
 - javascript
-- ads
+- tracking
 ---

 Around the time I published my thoughts on [Brave Payments](/blog/brave-payments/) I realized that despite my enthusiasm for a tracking-free web, I was still relying on multiple services that tracked my visitors.
 How rude!

-I quickly looked around for alternatives and found Piwik, which recently rebranded to [Matomo](https://matomo.org).
-It's a drop-in replacement for Google Analytics.
-However, it's a far more private option since the data stays within my domain name.
+I looked around for alternatives and found Piwik, which recently rebranded to [Matomo](https://matomo.org).
+It's a drop-in replacement for Google Analytics, or <abbr title="Google Analytics">GA</abbr> for short.
+However, it's a far more private option since the data stays within my domain.

-For someone doing casual monitoring of their site traffic, the transition is quite simple.
-Of course if you're doing extensive A/B testing then it will be more of an endeavor.
+For someone like me doing casual monitoring of their site traffic, the transition is quite simple.
+Of course if you're doing extensive monitoring then it will be more of an endeavor, but Matomo has a rich selection of paid plugins available to provide pretty much any function that Google provides.

-Read on for a few of the Matomo features I found delightful.
+Here are a few of the Matomo features I found delightful.

 ## Self-hosted domains